 Outcomes

 We defined viral non-suppression (VNS) as an HIV viral load ≥ 400 copies/mL and explored thresholds of 100 copies/mL and 1000 copies/mL in sensitivity analyses.
-We assessed adherence based on pharmacy claims for antiretroviral medication (ATC codes J05AR, J05AG, J05AE, J05AJ, or J05AX).
+We assessed adherence based on pharmacy claims for the antiretroviral medication (ATC codes J05AR, J05AG, J05AE, J05AJ, or J05AX).
 We calculated the duration of each claim by dividing the amount of active ingredient dispensed by the WHO-defined daily average maintenance dose for adults [28].
 We assumed that patients who refilled their prescriptions early stockpiled unused drugs.
 We calculated patients’ continuous medication availability (CMA) in two steps [29,30].
 First, we assigned the mean adherence value of an interval between two consecutive refills or between the last refill and the end of the patient follow-up to each day of the interval by dividing the number of days covered by sufficient drug supply during the interval and the number of days of the interval.
 Second, we split patients’ follow-up time into consecutive 1, 3, 6, and 12-month intervals and averaged daily mean adherence values over each interval.
 We defined non-adherence as CMA values below 80% and explored thresholds of 70% and 90% in sensitivity analyses.

 Exposures